Seminars 2026

 Title: Compact stars: between quarks, hadrons, and dark matter

-In this seminar, I will explore the mysteries of compact stars and how advanced theoretical models can reveal new possibilities for their internal composition.
+Abstract: In this seminar, I will explore the mysteries of compact stars and how advanced theoretical models can reveal new possibilities for their internal composition.
 Starting from the fundamental question — what are the so-called neutron stars actually made of? — I will discuss the hypothesis of quark stars in the context of the Modified MIT Bag Model, developed to describe more realistically the stability and properties of quark matter under extreme conditions, such as those found in these compact objects.
 Next, I will address hybrid stars, which combine hadronic and quark matter, and how the presence of dark matter may silently reshape their cores, altering the critical mass for the formation of quark cores and concealing their observational signatures.
 The seminar will show how nuclear physics, astrophysics, and cosmology intertwine in the quest to understand the nature of matter in extreme regimes, highlighting recent contributions and future perspectives.

 Date: 4 Mar 2026 – 13:30